zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

     ![Screenshot of Azure resource provider for vSphere](./01.png)

+### vCenter Prerequisites

+- A vCenter Server with version 6.7.

+- A virtual network that can provide internet access, directly or through a proxy.
+It must also be possible for VMs on this network to communicate with the vCenter server on TCP port (usually 443).

+- At least one free IP address on the above network that isn't in the DHCP range.
+At least three free IP addresses if there's no DHCP server on the network.

+- A resource pool or a cluster with a minimum capacity of 16 GB of RAM and four vCPUs.

+- A datastore with a minimum of 100 GB of free disk space available through the resource pool or cluster.

-- As mentioned, this guide starts at the point where you already have an up and running VMware environment managed by vCenter.
+As mentioned, this guide starts at the point where you already have an up and running VMware environment managed by vCenter.
 The automation will be run from a PowerShell window on a computer (can be your local computer) that has network connectivity to vCenter.

     > **NOTE: the script will automatically uninstall any pre-existing Azure CLI versions in the workstation and will deploy the latest 64 bit version, as it is a requirement to deploy the Resource Bridge**